Ireland lose to Australia in second ODI

 Ellyse Perry scored 91 and Ashleigh Gardner 65 as the tourists racked up a formidable total of 321-7 off 50 overs.

-Eighteen-year-old Ireland bowler ended with career-best figures of 4-54.
+Ireland bowler Georgina Dempsey, 18, ended with career-best figures of 4-54.

 Amy Hunter top-scored for Ireland with 50, but only Gaby Lewis (37) offered back-up as Australia won comfortably to take a 1-0 lead in the series.